AleCava01/PACS-Challenge1-Optimization/README.md

   <a href="https://img.shields.io/badge/GNU Make-3.27.6-blue"><img src="https://img.shields.io/badge/GNU Make-4.3-blue" alt="make"></a>
   <a href="https://img.shields.io/badge/clang-18.1.3-blue"><img src="https://img.shields.io/badge/clang-18.1.3-blue" alt="clang"></a>
 </p>
-With this challenge we weke tasked to implement a gradient-based optimization method to find the minimum of a differentiable multivariate function $f:\mathbb R^n \to \mathbb R$.
+With this challenge we weke tasked to implement a gradient-based optimization method to find the minimum of a differentiable multivariate function .

 We decided to implement the following methods:
 - Gradient method with different learning rate update methods: